 May 4, 1918 at 7 a.m., William True died after spending the last three days unconscious.
 He died in the Finney’s childhood home.
 June 14, 1918, Kate Finney, mother of Charles and Agnes, died at 9:30 p.m. in the house next door.
 She had been ill for several months with gangrene, and her son, Charles, the doctor, was looking after her until she died from septicemia.

 Agnes Finney True lived in the “Sallie House” for the remainder of her life.
 For a time, she took in boarders, probably to help pay for expenses.
 November 28, 1939, Agnes Finney True died at midnight in that house.
 Per her obituary, she had been ill for several months before her death.
 Her brother Charles, died on March 24, 1947 in Topeka.

 After the death of Charles, the house was rented out.
 One of the families that moved into the house was the Mize family.
 December 1948, Dick Mize and his family moved into the house.
 For whatever reason, the family only stayed there a short time.
 It is not known who else lived in the house from 1948 to 1958.
 In 1958, Ethel Anderson, ex-wife of Dr. W.L.
 Anderson moved into the “Sallie House”.

 Ethel resided in that house until 1990.
-Several other families have lived in the house, most notably, the Pickman family.
+Single mother Colleen Humbard and her children rented the house for a short time. and then the Pickman family moved in on December 31, 1992.
 Tony and Debra Pickman experienced a number of strange things in their home, including physical attacks on Tony.
 The family was filmed a number of times by the show Sightings, and have been featured on numerous other shows detailing their experiences.